DaniGargya/dissertation/notes/questions.md

 Methods
+- seem to simple and straightforward and too broad, do I need to focus on sth more particular?
 - random effects
 - how to account for differences in taxa, biomes, geographic regions
+- focus on one? focus on one taxa only?
 - spatial, temporal, biological
 - over what time period Jaccard trend (from each year or only one baseline) -> compare spatial- temporal?
 - PCA?
+- state space models?
+- rarefaction?

 ### General